FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 ### Storing Tasks in the Global Context

-For this guide, we are storing our Tasks in Node-RED global context but you can store them in the database which will indeed make it easy to manage your task data.
+For this guide, we are storing our Tasks in Node-RED global context but storing them  in a database will make it easy to manage your task data.

 1. Drag a **function** node onto the canvas
 2. Paste the below code in the **function** node.